skidrow8852/skidrow8852/README.md

 # Hi there, I'm Youssef 👋

-## I'm a Blockchain Developer, Software Engineer and Student!!
+## Software Engineer Exploring Blockchain & Fintech Innovations

 - 👯 I’m looking to collaborate with other developers
 - 🥅 2024 Goals: Learn more about web3 and AI